Polymer / polyurethane-acrylate film former

 Skin benefits

-- Provides long-wear performance in cosmetic formulations
+- Provides long-wear film performance in color cosmetics and treatments

 Known concerns